Xelbor/Aivis/README.md

 - This is not a complete list, but these are the main changes in the program

 You can download the already compiled program.
-To do this, download the installer on the same page.
+To do this, go to the Releases tab and download the Aivis Setup installer on the same page.

 Thank you for downloading!